minvws/nl-eHealth-experimental/examples/EUVAC/README.md

 | Firely | https://server.fire.ly/r4/ |
 | SmileCDR | https://try.smilecdr.com:8000/baseR4/ |
 | Cerner Open Sandbox | https://fhir-open.cerner.com/r4/ec2458f2-1e24-41c8-b71b-0e701af7583d/ |

+### FHIR2QR Home Page
+Assuming you have used the default host:container port mapping of 9010:NNNN, then you should be able to open a browser in your host environment (the one in which the docker daemon is running), enter ```localhost:9010``` in the URL/Address bar and view the FHIR2QR home page.

 ## Testing COSE (round-trip)